marcelobarbugli/supremeatsDW/README.md

 - Roberto Eyama

 ## Acknowledgments
-Special thanks to Professor Gustavo Tadeu Cicotoste for his guidance and expertise throughout the development of this project.
+Special thanks to Professor Gustavo Tadeu Cicotoste and Escola Politecnica da Universidade de São Paulo for their guidance and expertise throughout the development of this project.